nebulab/playbook/people-ops/time-off-and-overtime.html.md

 Holidays accrued in a year must be used within 18 months: e.g., the remaining days on 31/12/2019 must be used by 1/06/2021.

+## Holidays

+You don't have to follow a specific calendar for Holidays.
+You have 11 days, use them at your discretion.
+Just let the team know in advance of your plans.

+### Italian employees

+The national contract strictly defines the Italian Holidays, and you have 11 Holidays too.

+A special mention goes to the Patron Saint holiday ("Santo Patrono").
+The day of this holiday depends on where you work from:

+- **Pescara:** October 10th;
+- **Latina:** July 6th;
+- **remote:** October 10th.

+On this day, our offices are **not** closed, and you can decide whether you want to work or not.

+Since this is considered work on a holiday, your pay will be +30% the standard pay if you choose to come to the office or work remotely.

 ## Time off, special leave and overtime